 Mission Network: At-The-Halt

-- The Army’s TNT ATH has three main transportable network nodes that provide high-speed wide area network capability for secure voice, video and data exchange.
-The Tactical Hub Node (THN) and Joint Network Node (JNN) support division headquarters; the JNN also supports brigade combat team level headquarters; and the Command Post Node (CPN) supports battalion level headquarters.
+- The Army’s traditional TNT-ATH portfolio contains three main transportable network nodes that provide high-speed wide area network capability for secure voice, video and data exchange.
+The Tactical Hub Node (THN) support division and above headquarters; the Joint Network Node (JNN) supports brigade and above headquarters; and the Command Post Node (CPN) supports battalion-level headquarters and smaller-sized units.

 - As part of the SATCOM Family of Terminals, Project Manager Tactical Network will modernize the current THN design, which consists of the Unit Hub Node (baseband) and the Unit Hub Satellite Truck.
 The modernization effort will result in a multi-band beyond-line-of-sight capability for division-level units and above, with a sizable reduction in SWaP and significant improvements in modularity and transportability.
 This next generation THN will be known as the Extra Large Deployable Terminal (XLDT) and will part of the SATCOM Family of Terminals.

 - Satellite Transportable Terminals (STTs) operate in conjunction with JNNs and CPNs.
 These satellite terminals are designed to establish secure voice, video and data communications virtually anytime and anywhere.
 Future modernized capability will be known as the Large Deployable Terminal (LDT) and will be part of the SATCOM Family of Terminals.